 - 5.20.
-The Authority notes npower has responded to all requests for information that have been sent to it.
-However the Authority also notes that some of these responses were of poor quality and there were issues as set out in paragraph 5.15.
-The Authority considers that at present no behaviours have been identified that go beyond what would be expected of any regulated party involved in enforcement action. - 5.21.
-The Authority notes npower's willingness to settle the investigation early, which has reduced the resources required from Ofgem if the case were to continue and to this extent this factor applies and a discount has been given.
+The Authority noted npower has responded to all requests for information that have been sent to it.
+However the Authority also noted that some of these responses were of poor quality and there were issues as set out in paragraph 5.15.
+The Authority considered that no behaviours had been identified that went beyond what would be expected of any regulated party involved in enforcement action. - 5.21.
+The Authority noted npower's willingness to settle the investigation early, which reduced the resources required from Ofgem if the case continued and to this extent this factor applied and a discount was given.